eirik-kjonstad/sable/README.md

 | `--safe` | off | Migration mode; skip non-safe syntax/canonicalization rewrites |
 | `--quiet` | off | Suppress non-error status output |

-## Name

-*Sable* is heraldic for black — a nod to Black, the Python formatter that inspired this project.

 ## License

 MIT